 The Center offers a wide range of opportunities to advance your skills in legal epidemiology research methods — from self-guided modules in policy surveillance to a graduate-level certificate in public health law research.

-Our free monthly webinar series introduces introductory and advanced policy surveillance methods and applications.
+Our free monthly webinar series introduces introductory and explores methodological issues and approaches in scientific legal mapping and legal epidemiology research.

 This global, 16-hour, non-credit certificate provides in-depth, self-guided instruction in the growing field of legal epidemiology — the scientific study of how laws and policies influence health.